lweeldre/Weeldreyer-Data-Science-Portfolio/README.md

 It demonstrates not only technical proficiency but also the ability to communicate data science concepts clearly and professionally.

-This project represents a major step toward building a complete, industry-ready data science portfolio.

 ---

 ## Portfolio Summary